Script

 Before and while loading

 1. An error trap to reduce error messages if the script fails.
 (An admission of defeat!)
+For one day every year the error reports are redirected to the Contact Centre© so you can send them in for correction.
+(Please!)

 2. Write 'includes' that write standard parts of the pages such as the menus and star ratings